 Saying the Okavango Delta is an enchanting place to see unique wildlife is like saying the Louvre is a pleasant place to see paintings.
 Nothing comparable exists in the known universe, to put it simply.

-Activities at Xugana are largely water-centered (though an excursion to drier land in Moremi Reserve reveal a classic, free-roaming collection of plains creatures, including the fabled Big Five).
-We embark with expert, knowledgeably at-home boatmen on wooden mekoro canoes or nifty little motor boats and wend our way through the wonderland in peaceful search of the Delta’s rare lechwe antelopes, its craggy Nile crocodiles and gigantic gamboling hippos, its stately kudus and the lions who keep an eye on them, its frenetic packs of baboons, and a host of other creatures, very much including ceaselessly scurrying warthogs and water-loving elephants, in whose “every aspect” Isak Dinesen found “a morally edifying quality.”
+Activities at Xugana are largely water-centered (though an excursion to drier land in the Moremi Game Reserve reveals a classic, free-roaming collection of plains creatures, including the fabled Big Five).
+We embark with expert, knowledgeably at-home boatmen on wooden mokoro canoes or nifty little motor boats and wend our way through the wonderland in peaceful search of the Delta’s rare lechwe antelopes, its craggy Nile crocodiles and gigantic gamboling hippos, its stately kudus and the lions who keep an eye on them, its frenetic packs of baboons, and a host of other creatures, very much including ceaselessly scurrying warthogs and water-loving elephants, in whose “every aspect” Isak Dinesen found “a morally edifying quality.”